Financing Small and Medium-Size Enterprises via Retail Platforms

 Problem Definition: This paper studies the multifaceted impact of loan programs initiated by a retail platform to its sellers on these sellers' operational and financing decisions, profits of the sellers and the platform, as well as consumer welfare.

-Methodology: We develop a two-stage game-theoretic model where multiple SMEs who face financial constraints compete on a retail platform, and the platform decides who to offer financial loans and what are the loan credit lines.
+Methodology: We develop a two-stage game-theoretic model where multiple SMEs who face financial constraints compete on a retail platform, and the platform decides how to offer financial loans to its SMEs.

-Managerial Implications: The research findings provide useful implications for retail platforms on how to offer financial loans to sellers based not only on an individual seller's characteristics but also on the competition in the marketplace.
+Managerial Implications: The research findings provide useful insights for retail platforms on how to offer financial loans to sellers based on understanding the potential incentive misalignment between the platform and its sellers.
 From a government perspective, our research also sheds light on the impact of a platform's loan decisions on consumer welfare and how such decisions should be regulated.

 Keywords: Operations-Finance Interface, Platform-Based Financing, Platform Operations, Retail Platform